-Nearly all transmitters increased their power by a factor of 10 after DSO, so, relatively speaking, Hannington`s increase was rather less than the others.
-But remember that the transmitter`s easterly attenuation was abolished at switchover, so for that area a very big rise in power occurred.
+Note the increase in transmission power at digital switchover, though nearly all transmitters increased their power by a factor of 10 at switchover, so, relatively speaking, Hannington`s increase was rather less than the others.
+But remember that the transmitter`s former easterly attenuation was abolished at switchover, so for that area a very big rise in power occurred.

 We are more than willing to give advice to those actually purchasing from us.
 Could those only seeking information please just find the answer somewhere on this site, or ring an aerial installer local to them, or call the reception advice phone numbers.

 If you`ve found this site informative and, hopefully, interesting as well,

 Both potential stations are designated phase 2, that is to say they`re less likely to ascend from terra firma than the phase 1 stations.

 Subjects are listed on this page in the following order :

 Hannington`s population coverage is approximately 750,000 and it transmits to homes in many towns ESE of London including Reading, Newbury, Basingstoke and Winchester.
 It is often used as an alternative to Crystal Palace, Oxford, Guildford or even Rowridge transmitters.

 The dimensions and test performance of the aerials can be found on the relevant table.
 If requiring a “high gain aerial” in the loft we recommend the XB10B over the XB16B because the former aerial is smaller and it can be end mounted.
 See Hannington`s graph.